 What are short-term orders?

-As part of the default settings of the v4 open source software (”dYdX Chain”), short-term orders are short-lived orders (expires in a short amount of time) that are meant to be placed immediately and belongs in the same block the order was received.
-These orders stay in-memory up to 20 blocks, with only their fill amount and expiry block height being committed to state.
+As part of the default settings of the v4 open source software (”dYdX Chain”), short-term orders are short-lived orders that are not stored on-chain unless filled.
+These orders stay in-memory of the network validators, for up to 20 blocks, with only their fill amount and expiry block height being committed to state.
 Short-term orders are mainly intended for use by market makers with high throughput or for market orders.
+More information on short-term orders on dYdX Chain is available here.

 What are long-term orders?

 As part of the default settings of the v4 open source software, long-term orders are “stateful orders” that are committed to the blockchain.
 Long-term orders encompass any order that lives on the orderbook for longer than the short block window.
-The short block window represents the maximum number of blocks past the current block height that a short-term MsgPlaceOrder
+The short block window represents the maximum number of blocks past the current block height that a short-term MsgPlaceOrder or MsgCancelOrder message will be considered valid by a validator.
+Currently the default short block window is 20 blocks on the v4 open source software.

 How are short-term orders different from long term orders?